 This page is under development and will be updated as new information and resources become available.

+On January 23 2026, Western Forest Products announced a further 12-month curtailment of their sawmill operation in Chemainus, impacting 150 workers.
 On December 2, 2025, North Cowichan learned that Domtar would be permanently closing operations at the Crofton mill, affecting 350 local workers.

 Originally built in 1956, the mill has long been a major employer and taxpayer in North Cowichan and the broader Cowichan region.
 Its closure will have a profound effect on the community, including the loss of high-paying jobs, tax revenue that supports core services, and wider economic spinoffs.
 Currently Domtar is North Cowichan’s single largest taxpayer, contributing approximately $5 million annually in property taxes.